ChanakaDev/merge-sort/README.md

-# Sales Data Sorting Using Merge Sort
+# Sorting "Sales Data" Using "Merge Sort"

 ## Overview
 This project implements a simple system to manage and sort sales records.
 The main components include a `SalesData` class to store individual sales records and a `MergeSort` class to sort these records based on the total sales amount using the Merge Sort algorithm.